 However, I have been writing about space for more than 40 years and I have reached the age where I'm increasingly aware that I don't have a great many years left to put off presenting ideas about other issues I care about.
-Moreover, space colonization is a premise of the new story in a larger sense than the plot preventing it from being set on Earth.
+Moreover, space colonization is a premise of the two Flame duologies in a larger sense than the plot preventing them from being set on Earth.
 To turn to "inner space" before making sufficient effort to spread into outer space, as some people advocate, would be self-defeating, since colonization of space is necessary to our long-term survival.
 Thus at the stage where advanced psi powers become widespread, there will necessarily be many colonized worlds; the mere assumption that the two developments are inseparable is in line with what I've been saying all along.

 What do you think of the Affordable Care Act?

 It increases government intrusion into health care decisions, so if